 Sony eyes listing for heavyweight finance unit

-TOKYO (Reuters) -Sony Group Corp on Thursday said it is examining a partial spin off of its financial business within the next two to three years, as the conglomerate focuses on its entertainment business.
+TOKYO (Reuters) -Sony Group Corp on Thursday said it is examining a partial spin off of its financial business to take place within the next two to three years, as the conglomerate doubles down on its entertainment and image sensor businesses.

-Sony said it is looking at listing Sony Financial Group, whose operations include life insurance and banking, and retaining a stake of slightly less than 20%.
+Sony said at a strategy briefing it is looking at listing Sony Financial Group, whose operations include life insurance and banking, and retaining a stake of slightly less than 20%.

-The potential spin-off comes as Sony doubles down on its entertainment business centred on games, music and movies, as well as its image sensor business.
+The announcement comes just three years after Sony took full control of the business in a $3.7 billion transaction.

+The entertainment and technology conglomerate is working to drive synergies between its business lines, which include games, music and movies.
+It said hit drama "The Last of Us" on HBO drove uptake of the game franchise on which it is based and music used in the show.

 ($1 = 135.0500 yen)